Finding the best headphones for classical music isn't always straightforward.

-Audio-Technica's ATH-M series headphones are considered to be the best bang for the buck choice no matter which model you look at.
-Their ATH-M50x were designed as studio monitors, with a rather flat output that doesn't distort the music in any way.
+Audio-Technica's ATH-M series headphones are considered to be the best bang for the buck choice no matter which model you're look at.
+Their ATH-M50x were designed as studio monitors, with a lat output that doesn't distort the music in any way.

 As such, they are a great choice for listening to classical music.
 Comfortable, reliable and durable Audio-Technica ATH-M50x offers the best performance for the money.

 - Critically acclaimed sonic performance praised by top audio engineers and pro audio reviewers

 - Proprietary 45 mm large-aperture drivers with rare earth magnets and copper-clad aluminum wire voice coils